stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           first-year Computer Science course that is offered by Harvard University.
 This online course runs for 12 weeks, and it has helped me greatly expand my knowledge in programming.
-Although it has been tough to do this course while doing in my Grade 12 courses, I have been managing my time efficiently, and I am proud to say that I will be receiving a certificate in the course by the end of December.
+Although it has been tough to do this course while also doing my Grade 12 courses, I have been managing my time efficiently, and I am proud to say that I will be receiving a certificate in the course by the end of December.